williamistGitHub/billbot/README.md

 ### 1984ify
 puts the supplied image/gif into 1984

+### diceroll
+rolls a die, with configurable maximum number

 ## development
 for now i just commit to the `main` branch, probably not great but meh i'll change it if i need to lol.